Configure the E2B menu system

 # Example 3 – use menu default position and width

-Type help setmenu in the grub4DOS command prompt to see the syntax.
+Type help setmenu in the grub4DOS command prompt to see the required syntax.

 Change how the filenames are listed in the menus